Stand with Ukraine flag

 • Select the "Trip Animation" widget;

-• In the "Datasources" section, select the type "Device" and specify the previously created device "Tracker1" as the data source.
+• In the "Datasources" section, select the "Device" type and specify the previously created device "Tracker1" as the data source.
 Add "latitude", "longitude", "speed", "status", "circleRadius", and "polygonCoordinates" as timeseries data keys.
-Click the "Add" button in the bottom right corner of the widget to complete adding the widget;
+Click the "Add" button in the bottom right corner of the widget to finish adding the widget;

 • To make the widget slightly larger, simply grab the bottom right corner and drag it.
 Click "Save" button in the upper right corner to save the dashboard;

 • We will use data received at the last minute.
-Click "Edit timewindow", switch to "History" mode, and change the aggregation function to "None", because we don't need to guess the possible data value for the next time period, we receive the data in realtime;
+Click "Edit time window", switch to "History" mode, and change the aggregation function to "None", because we don't need to estimate the possible data value for the next time period since we receive the data in real-time;

-Now we can see how our device moved over the last minute.
+Now, we can observe the movement of our device over the last minute.
 Press the “Start” button.
 We can also speed up the movement of our cursor by 5, 10, or 25 times so that we can check its route much faster.

 Customization